 The bank and the group continue to be reliant on market funding, which expose them to swings in investor sentiment.
-Market funding of the group (including interbank) amounted to approximately 22% of tangible banking assets at end of December 2017, largely stable compared to 2015 and 2016.
-Covered bonds, which we deem a stable source of funding, issued via OP Mortgage Bank (a specialised group subsidiary), accounted for approximately 36% of all issued debt securities.
+Market funding of the group (including interbank) amounted to approximately 24.4% of tangible banking assets at end of June 2018, largely stable compared to 2015 and 2016.
+Covered bonds, which we deem a stable source of funding, issued via OP Mortgage Bank (a specialised group subsidiary), accounted for approximately 39% of all issued debt securities.
 We note positively that the proportion of long-term debt over market funds has increased over the last few years.

-OPFG's liquidity buffer at market value and after collateral haircuts amounted to EUR22.7 billion at end of December 2017, which compares well to debt maturing in the remaining part of 2017 and 2018.
-We calculate that the liquid assets to tangible assets are 26.1% as of December 2017.
+OPFG's liquidity buffer at market value and after collateral haircuts amounted to EUR24.3 billion at end of June 2018, which compares well to debt maturing in the remaining part of 2018.
+We calculate that the liquid assets to tangible assets are 21.5% as of end-June 2018.
+OPFG monitors its liquidity and the adequacy of its liquidity buffer using the LCR (Liquidity Coverage Ratio).
+According to regulation, the LCR must be at least 100% from the beginning of 2018 and on 30 June 2018, OPFG's LCR stood at 148%.

-The corporate bank's market funds accounted for 52% of tangible banking assets at the end of 2017, just slightly below 55% at end-2016 and from 59% at end-2014.
-More than half of all liabilities were short term in nature, including borrowings from banks (29% of market fund), and commercial paper (22% of market funds).
+The corporate bank's market funds accounted for 54% of tangible banking assets at the end of June 2018, just slightly above 52% at end-2017, however, still below 59% at end-2014.
+At the end of June 2018 the bank's short-term funds accounted for 70% of market funds and 40% of total liabilities, including internal borrowings from banks (42% of market fund), and commercial paper (27% of market funds).
 While reliance on market funding is usually considered a credit weakness, we note that OP Corporate bank's funding profile is geared toward supporting the group's liquidity, and that approximately half of borrowings from banks is excess liquidity from OPFG entities.
 We also note positively that the bank has taken steps to lengthen its debt maturity profile.
-However, the potential reorganisation of functions within OPFG could result in the bank losing its central treasury role, and may therefore change the bank's funding profile.
-A decision to strip OP Corporate Bank of its central treasury role has not been taken nor has another suitable entity been identified by the group.

 On a standalone basis, the corporate bank maintains a large, high quality liquidity buffer, in accordance with its central treasury role.
-The buffer (at market value and after haircuts) amounted to EUR22.7 billion, or 72% of wholesale funds at the end of 2017.
+The buffer (at market value and after haircuts) amounted to EUR24.3 billion, or 72% of wholesale funds at the end of June 2018.
 Most securities are eligible for Central Bank repo transactions, which gives the bank some flexibility in a currently unlikely stress scenario.
-The liquid assets as proportion of tangible assets ratio were 63% as of the same date.
+The liquid assets as proportion of tangible assets ratio were 61% as of the same date.
 The bank's funding and liquidity buffer is captured in the baa2 Combined Liquidity Score.